citylines/citylines/README.md

 Citylines
 =========

 This is the source code of [Citylines.co](http://www.citylines.co).
-This repo includes the client (built with React JS) and the API (A Sinatra app).
+The repo includes the client (built with React JS) and the API (a Sinatra app).

 Development
 ===========